 - After 10 minutes, scrub the areas with the soft-bristled brush.

-Ammonia and chlorine bleach form an explosive mixture and should not be mixed at any one time.
+Ammonia and chlorine bleach form an explosive mixture and should not be mixed when cleaning.

-Clean mold off bathroom sealant (on the floor or fixtures) by using baking soda and vinegar or toilet paper.
-You can also use bleach, ammonia, hydrogen peroxide and Borax for this.
+Clean mold off bathroom sealant (on the floor or fixtures) using baking soda, vinegar, or toilet paper.
+You can also use bleach, ammonia, hydrogen peroxide, and Borax for this.

-To keep mold and mildew away from your shower, wipe down the shower walls with a piece of dry cloth after every session in the shower.
+To keep mold and mildew away from your shower, wipe down the shower walls with a dry cloth after a shower.
 Mold and mildew growth depends on the availability of wetness on the wall.
 Keeping it dry prevents their growth.

-If the area you live in is often plagued with mildew, use a mildew disinfectant or inhibitor every 2 to 3 days.
-Besides that, you can always leave the bathroom door open or add a fan to facilitate air circulation.
-Circulating air prevents moisture buildup which prevents mold growth.
+If your area is plagued with mildew, use a mildew disinfectant or inhibitor like RMR-86 Instant Mold and Mildew Stain Remover Spray every 2 to 3 days.
+Besides that, always leave the bathroom door open or add a fan to facilitate air circulation.
+Circulating air prevents moisture buildup, which prevents mold growth.

 How to Clean Glass Shower Doors

-To clean glass shower doors and keep them clear, put a sponge in white vinegar then use it to wipe the glass doors.
+To clean glass shower doors and keep them clear, put a sponge in white vinegar, then wipe the glass doors with it.
 You don’t need to rinse it since the water can make them dirty again.

-You can also clean soap scum off the glass shower doors using a mixture of 1 quart warm water and 1 cup liquid fabric softener.
-Use a sponge to clean the doors then rinse it off with clean water.
+You can also clean soap scum off the glass shower doors using a mixture of 1 quart of warm water and 1 cup of liquid fabric softener.
+Use a sponge to clean the doors, then rinse it off with clean water.

 Glass shower doors can also be cleaned with commercial glass cleaners with great results.